 - Painter’s tape

 Step 1 Roll small pieces of tape and stick to back of leaves.
 Adhere leaves to paper in desired location.
-We chose to scatter ours around.
+We chose to scatter ours around, but you could overlap or even focus on just one type of leaf at a time.

 Step 2 Paint over the leaves using as many colors as you’d like.
-For an autumn feel, you might use only reds & yellows.
+For an autumn feel, you might use only reds and yellows.

-I let my daughter choose the colors and the result was a bit of a rainbow as red, yellow, and blue were painted on and overlapped.
+I let my daughter choose the colors and the result was a bit of a rainbow as red, yellow, and blue were painted on and overlapped with a bit of blending.

-Step 3 Let painting fully dry.
+Step 3 Let your leaf painting fully dry.
 Then remove the leaves to reveal image.

 Enjoy your completed artwork!
 Hang it on the fridge, frame it, send it to a grandparent – the options are limitless.
 After taking photos, we cut ours up to create the cover to a nature photo album to share with exchange pals.
 I’ve held onto a few scraps to trim into bookmarks.
 They are too pretty to toss.